makrai/notes/qiu2003-pretrained-nlp-survey.md

 * ALBERT [86] replaces the NSP loss with a sentence order prediction (SOP)
   * conjectured in Lan+ [86], NSP conflates topic prediction and coherence prediction in a single task
-  * topic prediction is easier to learn compared to coherence prediction, which
+  * topic prediction is easier to learn compared to coherence prediction
   * SOP uses ... consecutive segments but with their order swapped as negative
   * consistently outperforms BERT on various downstream tasks
 * StructBERT [180] and BERTje [29] also take SOP as their self-supervised